-The spread of the coronavirus (COVID-19) is impacting the daily operation of the Maryland Judiciary.
-Maryland courts are currently closed to the public; however, the courts will continue to hear certain types of emergency matters.
+The spread of the coronavirus (COVID-19) continues to impact the daily operation of the Maryland Judiciary.
+Maryland courts are currently closed to the public; however, the courts continue to hear certain types of emergencies and other court matters.
 Most courthouses are operating with essential staff only.

-The Judiciary is closely monitoring the situation and evaluating our ongoing response to this public health emergency.
-The general public, members of the media, and attorneys should reference the COVID-19 webpages for the latest information on court operations.
+The Judiciary is closely monitoring the COVID-19 situation and evaluating its ongoing response to this public health emergency.
+Some courts will continue using technology for remote proceedings, either by video or telephone, but please note that this will vary by court location.
+The general public, members of the media, and attorneys should reference the COVID-19 webpages for the latest information on individual court operations.
 Court closings related to coronavirus.

 Additional Court Information

 - Communication Regarding Landlord Tenant Actions Phase III (July 17, 2020)

 - WBAL-TV 11 shows how Maryland’s courts are prepared to safely welcome the public back during Phase 3 of reopening plan (July 16, 2020)